 Biosecurity represents a range of activities and measures to assist in preventing, responding to and recovering from pests and disease incursions.
-Such measures can be implemented across a range of scales from international, national, state, regional, local and farm level.
-In the past Australia has been fortunate in that its geography granted a level of isolation from the pests and diseases which affected foreign plant based industries.
+Measures can be implemented across a range of levels from international, national, state, regional, local and farm level.
+Australia has been fortunate in that previously its geography granted a level of isolation from the pests and diseases which affected foreign plant-based industries.
 This has now changed as faster and more accessible international trade and travel has increased the risk of exotic plant pest incursions.

-This page has a number of resources which have been developed to assist industry in meeting its biosecurity obligations.
+This page has resources which have been developed to assist industry in meeting its biosecurity obligations.